Coronavirus and the British Ecological Society

 The latest on our events and activities during the coronavirus outbreak.
 This page is updated regularly as new developments arise.

 The British Ecological Society continues to be guided by the latest government advice in forming our responses to the coronavirus outbreak.
 Our primary concern is the health and wellbeing of our staff, members and all those involved in our activities.
 We are encouraging everyone to follow the helpful NHS advice on coronavirus.

-The BES office in London is closed, but BES staff are continuing to work from home.
-The quickest way to get hold of staff is by email, and you can find details here.
+The BES office in London is closed to visitors with BES staff largely working from home.
+The quickest way to get hold of staff is by email and you can find details here.

 New for the coronavirus lockdown period

 The British Ecological Society broadcast a series of free online talks on the latest ecological research from mid-April to the beginning of September.
 You can catch up on all 20 talks from Ecology Live on our YouTube channel.
 We’ll be bringing the successful series back in 2021.